MarcEspunaa/CV-MarcEspuna/README.md

 # Marc Espuña - Hypermedia project Part 1: Create your CV website

 ## Project Overview
-This project consists of the design and implementation of a personal CV website of **Marc Espuña**, a full stack developer passionate about technology, artificial intelligence, and automation.
+This project is about designing and building my personal CV website as a full stack developer who is passionate about technology, artificial intelligence, and automation.
-The website presents Marc’s professional profile, education, skills, and work experience, combining a clean layout with a modern visual design.
+The website presents my personal and professional profile, including my education, skills, and work experience.
+My goal was to create a simple and clear page that looks modern and is easy to read and understand.

 ---